This post contains affiliate links

 However, if you are looking for a little guidance or just don’t want to reinvent the wheel (Who can blame you?
 I’ve been there, too!) then there are a number of only providers of curriculum plans which are FREE.
 Each plan outlines what books to use, which skills to cover, and how to structure your day.
-Use these to the letter or as a jumping off point.
+Use these to the letter or as a jumping-off point.
 Either way, they are a wonderful resource for getting those planning juices going.

 Below are some of the more popular and well done online curriculum plans.
-This list is by no way exhaustive, and by all means use a plan that works best for YOUR family.
-You are a one family school, the only ones you need to keep up with is each other!
+This list is by no way exhaustive, and by all means, use a plan that works best for YOUR family.
+You are a one-family school, the only ones you need to keep up with is each other!

 This is one of the original online curriculums.
 It began as a mom simply sharing what she did and has grown immensely over the past decade.
 Easy Peasy is easy to follow and even has the option of purchasing supplements where needed.
 Use the completely free version, or do a mix of Easy Peasy books and your own design.
 It is a perfect first stop of curriculum hunting!

 Ambleside is a Charlotte Mason style curriculum that uses the hallmark “living books.”
 Living books are quality literature that has value beyond its story or non-fiction resources.
 As an example, Little House on the Prairie is a living book, while The Babysitter Club is not!
 The first is a historical fiction based on the life of a real person, the second is just a fun read.
 Ambleside can even be done just using your library card!
-(Actually any homeschooling can be, but this comes with an easy to follow plan–less work for mom!)
+(Actually, any homeschooling can be, but this comes with an easy to follow plan–less work for mom!)

 Want to find resources by subject?
 Freedom Homeschooling is a database of free homeschool resources and curriculum guides arranged by topic.
-Search through the virtual stacks of options and create your own curricuulm easily AND for free.
+Search through the virtual stacks of options and create your own curriculum easily AND for free.

-This Christian based curriculum guide provides not only free lesson plans and learning guides, it is actually based on completely free materials.
+This Christian based curriculum guide provides not only free lesson plans and learning guides, but it is also actually based on completely free materials.
 All of the materials used are in the public domain, this means that they are works no longer or without copyrights that can be accessed for free by anyone.
-For the cost of printing the material, or the time of adding it to an e-reader, you can get an entire education career’s worth of materials on this site!
+For the cost of printing the material or the time of adding it to an e-reader, you can get an entire education career’s worth of materials on this site!

 Outside the Box Internet Learning